Connect with others who understand.

 Seek Out Healthcare Providers Who Understand Your Needs

-Research suggests that people of color often receive a lower quality of care from healthcare providers, often because of racial discrimination and bias.
-Be aware of the possibility of discriminatory treatment, and be ready to ask for a referral, tell medical leadership about your concerns, or look for a new provider if you’re being treated poorly.
+Research suggests that people of color often receive a lower quality of care from healthcare providers.
+This is often because of racial discrimination and bias.
+Be aware of the possibility of discriminatory treatment.
+Be ready to ask for a referral, tell medical leadership about your concerns, or look for a new provider if you’re being treated poorly.
 Seek out culturally competent doctors and specialists who understand and address your unique needs.
-You deserve to be treated well.

 Prepare for Doctors’ Appointments

 Planning ahead for appointments can help you make the most of your time with your doctor.
-Write down your questions and reflect on how lupus affects your life.
+Write down your questions.
+Then, reflect on how lupus affects your life.
 Speaking up about your concerns regarding symptoms, treatments, or quality of life — even if your healthcare provider doesn’t directly ask about a specific issue — can help ensure your needs are met.

 Build Your Support System

 Building a strong support system of people with lupus can help you be your best health advocate.
 In addition to connecting with people on MyLupusTeam, look for support groups in your area so you can ask questions about others’ experiences and share your own.
-Doing so may help you connect with resources you weren’t aware of before and can give you strength during hard times with your illness.
+Doing so may help you connect with resources you weren’t aware of before.
+It can also give you strength during hard times with your illness.

 References